Flagstaff, Arizona: 1970s–present

 As the baby boomer generation began to start their own families in the 1970s and 1980s, many moved to Flagstaff based on its small-town feel, and the population began to grow again; there were not enough jobs to support the many educated individuals moving to the city.
 The city did not expand its infrastructure downtown despite the growing population, causing problems.
 Several historic buildings from the 1800s were also destroyed for construction of new ones, or leveled completely.
 Downtown Flagstaff became an uninviting place, and many businesses started to move out of the area, causing an economic and social decline.

 During the 1990s, the city redeveloped.
 Store owners in downtown supported the Main Street programs of preservation-based revitalization, and in 1992, the city hired a new manager to improve the area: a different mix of shops and restaurants opened up to take advantage of the area's historical appeal.
-Heritage Square was built as the center of the revitalized downtown, the local Flagstaff Pulliam Airport began running more flights to Phoenix, allowing commuting, and the school district was expanded with a third high school, Sinagua High School.
+Heritage Square was built as the center of the revitalized downtown, the local Flagstaff Pulliam Airport began running more flights to Phoenix, and the school district was expanded with a third high school, Sinagua High School.

 On October 24, 2001, Flagstaff was recognized by the International Dark-Sky Association as the world's first "International Dark-Sky City".

 Geography

-Flagstaff, the county seat of Coconino County.
+Flagstaff is the county seat of Coconino County.
 According to the United States Census Bureau, the city has a total area of 63.9 sqmi, of which only 0.03 sqmi (0.08%) is water.
 Flagstaff lies at approximately 7000 ft elevation, and is surrounded by the largest contiguous ponderosa pine forest in North America.
 It is in a mountainous area, and lies along the Rio de Flag watercourse.
 It is about 146 mi north of the State capital, Phoenix.

 The geology of the area is in line with that of the Colorado Plateau on which it lies, with the Moenkopi red sandstone abundant in the city also used to build many of the distinctive buildings forming its cityscape.
 The cityscape of Flagstaff is its historic downtown area centered on Heritage Square, with the historic nature of its restored buildings and local theme iconic to the city and representative of its culture.
 Flagstaff is one of the United States' sunniest and snowiest cities, with a variable "semi-arid" climate and a monsoon season in summer.